Engineering-Research-Lab/Engineering-Research-Lab/README.md

  Training and conversation model are close to the natural way of receiving information, asking for question and answering, looking or requesting for answer, filling memory  with user/teacher interlocutor input, generating dialogue, following context and content based meaning.

+ Synthetic entity able to learn, interact and deepening abstraction by inherent characteristics as functionally surrounded void, that does not knows anything by default, able receive and use information, become perceptive carrier to reflect and inference informational knowledge in the natural way of dynamic conversation, prescribable for such tasks as assistance of topical training, autism educational/therapy exercise, as well psycho-linguistics and synthetic psychology human-robot interaction experiment, or any other specific usage with requirement of creating memory content with dialog model contextual scenario performance.

 ### Functionality

   Text analysis and operation control algorithms with multi-function chat-bot interface and head/eyes/mouth Control Bot Mechanism robot device with position/coordinate step receiver controller.